-5.4 Making a referral in writing:
+5.3 Making a referral in writing

-You will need to back any phone call up in writing by completing the multi-agency referral form.
-This is available from the OSCP website.
-You must then send it in by secure email which is clearly highlighted on the referral form:
+You will need to back any phone call up in writing by completing the multi-agency

 MARU Secure email: multiagencyreferralunit@cornwall.gov.uk

 5.5 Informing Parents

 Schools should ensure they have spoken to the family about their concerns and proposed actions unless to do so would place the child at risk or when in exceptional circumstances; the decision not to inform parents/carers must be justified and the details recorded.
 If a child makes a disclosure or presents with an injury, it is imperative that advice is sought immediately prior to the child returning home and as soon as the school become aware of this.